Skip to content

 That timeline collapse changed the math.
 A custom platform that used to cost €60,000 and take a quarter now costs €15,000 to €30,000 and ships in six weeks.
 SaaS pricing went the other way: per-seat plans rose 8 to 15 percent year over year through 2024 and 2025, and the cheapest tiers got feature-gated harder.

-If your SaaS line items on a single workflow already top €40,000 per year, our full-stack applications service starts at €7,500 and ships in 4 to 10 weeks.
+If your SaaS line items on a single workflow already top €40,000 per year, the full-stack applications service scopes a custom system around that workflow and can ship focused first releases in 4 to 10 weeks.

 Five signals you should buy, not build